manhhung3004/devops-repository/jenkins/shard-library-jenkins/README.md

 # Jenkins Shared Library

 ## Overview
-This repository contains a shared library for **Jenkins** to standardize and streamline CI/CD pipelines for NWAX projects.
+This repository contains a shared library for **Jenkins** to standardize and streamline CI/CD pipelines for projects.

 ## Features
 - Reusable pipeline functions